Breathe.

 Warm.
 Zesty.

-Gingerol calms inflammation.
+Ginger calms inflammation.
 Supports immune balance.
 Often paired with turmeric in 2026 articles.

 Daily shot idea coming up.